KiranGhodke/Stock-Close-Price-Prediction/README.md

 # Stock-Close-Price-Prediction
-This is a stock close price prediction of Raymond
+This is a stock close price prediction of Raymond using LSTM model.
+Data is taken from yahoo.